loopstick/CCA_Mechatronics_Spring2020/README.md

 ### Syllabus

 * Title: DESGN-636-02 Expanded Tools: Mechatronics
-* Class: Monday 8:00am - 11:00am, Room 107 SF Main (SF Hybrid Lab)
+* Class: Friday 12:00pm - 3:00pm, Room 107 SF Main (SF Hybrid Lab)
 * Instructor: Sudhu Tewari stewari@cca.edu or loopstick@hotmail.com
 * Office hours:
-	* Monday & Thursdays 11:00 - 11:30
+* Friday 3:00pm - 4:00pm,
-	* and at other times by appointment
+* at other times by appointment

 #### Goals
 My goal is to teach you how to design, build, and debug [mechatronic](https://en.wikipedia.org/wiki/Mechatronics) devices.
 I want to make the course as interesting and relevant as possible for you, so please ask questions and bring up specific topics you are curious about.

 #### Github and Class Repository